Note: Unfortunately, I do not have any more availability for college students for spring or summer 2020.

 Summary: A robust, semester-long, comprehensive package designed to give struggling, Boulder area college students and their parents a solid foundation for success.
-This is an intensive program with a ton of support for college/graduate students who need to completely overhaul their systems and approaches to school and learn to deal with the unique challenges of college life.
+This is an intensive program with a ton of support for college/graduate students who want to overhaul their systems and approaches to school and learn to deal with the unique challenges of college life.

 Who is it for?
 Boulder area college students who want to be more successful through building the right foundation in the skills, habits and mindsets.
 I spend a lot more time with my college students because of the big jump in responsibility that’s required for them to succeed.

 Where?
 Boulder area.
 My office is near 63rd and Valmont, click for map.
 Other relevant locations include home visits for students, campus meetings, coffee shops, zoom check-ins, etc..

 What you’ll learn: Students learn exactly how to tailor all of the systems they need for success.
 This includes:

 - How to work with the resistance that holds your child back

 - Planning effectively so they can manage the school workload

 - Study skills – How to study, write papers, complete homework realistically

 - Being honest with oneself about challenge areas and the consequences of inaction

 - Dealing with challenging social circumstances